Umairjamill1390/Medical-Finder/README.md

 ### Resources

 This tab would take users to a page with resources on a variety of health-related topics, such as disease information, medication guides, and healthy living tips.

+### Sign In

+This tab will allow user to sign in and sign up.
+It will make searching recent products easier and give better suggestions.

 # Footer content